space-wizards/docs/src/en/proposals/pai-expansion.md

 These are ideas taken from TG

 ### (Optional) Hologram
 pAI's can choose to manifest themselves as a hologram in the world.
 They will be unable to intaract with the world in any way and can only go a certain small tile radius away.
 Could be nice to intaract with their owner or attract attention on to their dead owner.
-They will slightly

 ### Able to use right click, inspect id's and health
 They will be able to see id's and use right click to see items like anyone else... their camera should allow em.